TEN7-Archive/flight-deck-varnish/README.md

 * **probe** is enables (`yes`) or disables (`no`) probe behavior.
 Optional, default is `no`.
 * **probeHost** is the hostname to pass to the backend when doing the probe.
 Some content managers like Drupal expect a particular hostname and will fail without it.
 Optional, defaults to `localhost`.
+* **probeHeaders** is a list of name/value pairs of HTTP headers to pass to the backend during the probe.
+This is useful for passing the X-Forwarded-Proto if you are terminating HTTPS at your load balancer.
+Optional, defaults to no additional headers.
 * **probeInterval** is the time in seconds to conduct the probe.
 Optional, default is 15 seconds.
 * **probeTimeout** is the time to wait for a response when probing.
 Optional, defaults to 5 seconds.
 * **probeThreshold** is the amount of probes which must succeed within the last number of probe attempts specified by **probeWindow**.
 Optional, defaults to 3.